Parks, Community, Featured

 W. 111th Street People’s Garden – NW Corner of Amsterdam & 111th St.

 Across the street from the soaring St. John the Divine Cathedral, the world’s sixth largest church, and a hop, step and a jump from the much loved Hungarian Pastry Shop, is the West 111th Street People’s Garden.
 This green space serves as yet another oasis in a city area that oftentimes teems with students, neighborhood workers, residents and tourists.
-Open to the public, this peaceful spot offers seating areas for quiet reflection and time to enjoy the greenery and tranquility that characterize the Upper West Side community gardens.
+Open to the public from sunrise to sunset, the garden features a diverse array of plants, flowers, and fruit trees.
+Visitors can enjoy shaded seating under silver maple and sycamore trees, with six wooden benches perfect for relaxation or socializing.
+The garden also serves as an educational hub, hosting events for local schools to engage students with nature and gardening.
+Volunteers gather every Saturday to maintain the space, ensuring it remains a vibrant and welcoming environment for all.

 Leave a Reply